Fran Healy (musician): Activism

 He has so far made two trips to Sudan with the Save the Children organisation, for which he launched the biggest ever global campaign to help the ten million children who die unnecessarily each year to survive.

 Healy has also taken part in and been a speaker at several anti-war demonstrations against the Iraq War.

 Personal life

-Healy lives in Los Angeles with his wife Nora and son Clay, having moved there from Berlin.
+As of 2024, Healy resides in Los Angeles, having moved there in 2017 with his wife Nora Kryst and son Clay.
+They had previously lived in Berlin to be closer to Kryst's mother and raise Clay.

+Healy proposed to German photographer and make-up artist Kryst in October 2000 at Hoover Dam while on tour with Travis.
+Their son Clay was born on March 10, 2006.
+Healy and Kryst married in 2008, and relocated to Berlin as they felt it was a better environment in which to raise their child compared to London.

+Healy and Kryst split up in 2019, but it was not made public until 2024 when Healy was promoting Travis' then-new tenth album L.A.
+Times.
+Healy's band mates were also initially unaware of the break-up, even though several songs addressed it on their previous album 10 Songs.
+The song "Live It All Again", which was originally written for 10 Songs but wasn't released until it was included on L.A.
+Times, also refers to Healy and Kryst's separation.
+Four years since splitting up, Healy and Kryst were yet to divorce.

 In January 2008, it was announced that Healy would curate a new talent compilation for Paul McCartney's Liverpool Institute for Performing Arts.

 In 2010, as a way to thank Paul McCartney for playing on his solo album, Healy and his wife became vegetarian.
 McCartney is a long-time advocate of vegetarianism.

 Healy was a member of the Glasgow athletics club Bellahouston Harriers in his youth, and took part in the Berlin Relay Marathon in 2012.

 At the 2005 general election, Healy was reported to be a supporter of the Liberal Democrats.
 In a 2013 interview, speaking of an earlier interview in which he appeared to criticise Alex Salmond, he said "I certainly came across as pro-Labour but the truth is I'm not pro-anyone."